nuuuwan/news_lk3_data/README.md

 State Minister of Higher Education Dr. Suren Raghavan, urged non-academic staff across all universities to resume work promptly, emphasizing the importance of minimizing disruptions for the youth who are the future leaders of the nation.

-Speaking at the press briefing titled “Collective Path to a Stable Country” held at the Presidential Media Centre today (05), he committed to prioritizing the demands of university non-academic staff, including addressing overtime allowances for April.
+Speaking at the press briefing titled “Collective Path to a Stable Country” held at the Presidential Media Centre yesterday (05), he committed to prioritizing the demands of university non-academic staff, including addressing overtime allowances for April.

 These concerns will be forwarded to the Udaya Seneviratne Committee and proposed for inclusion in the 2025 budget, he added.